WikiMANNia/MediaWiki-Extension-DonateButton/README.md

 ## Localization

-The extension is localized for the languages "de", "en", "es", "fr", "it", "nl", "pt" and "ru".
+The extension is localized for the languages "de", "en", "es", "fr", "it", "nl", "pt", and "ru".

 ## Support